vivliostyle/vivliostyle.js/README.md

 npm run build
 ```

-Then the compiled JavaScript file appears at `build/vivliostyle-viewer.min.js`.
+Then the compiled JavaScript file appears at `build/vivliostyle.min.js`.
-Modify vivliostyle-viewer.xhtml to reference only vivliostyle-viewer.min.js
+Modify vivliostyle-viewer.html to reference only vivliostyle-viewer.min.js
 (goog/base.js is not needed, but MathJax-related files can be kept if desired).
-You might need to modify `uaRoot` parameter in vivliostyle-viewer.xhtml to
+You might need to modify `uaRoot` parameter in vivliostyle-viewer.html to
 point the location of user agent resources (user-agent-* and validation.txt files).